-One session is offered for each Saturday in this newsletter.
-The October and December sessions are for ages 10-13 with an accompanying chaperone.
-The November session is for students ages 14 to adult with accompanying chaperone for participants under 15.
-All sessions are two hours long: 1:00 - 3:00 p.m.
+One session is offered on April 16, 2016 for ages 10-13 with an accompanying chaperone for $20.00 per person.
+The session is two hours long: 9:30 am–11:30 am.
 Chaperones fully participate in all program activities.

 The sessions are held at the Dolan DNA Learning Center at 334 Main Street, Cold Spring Harbor, NY 11724.
 Click to view directions to the Dolan DNA Learning Center.